 Because so many countries are handling the impact of the virus in different ways, we’re happy to see the State Department considering those factors to help make their evaluations on a country-specific level.
 It’s certainly a step forward for the world of international travel.

 Yep, we are!
-We’re currently accepting applications for Fall 2020, as well as all semesters in 2021 (Spring, Summer, and Fall).
-On September 1st, we’ll open up applications for Spring 2022 as well.
+We’re currently accepting applications for all of the 2021 semesters (Spring, Summer, and Fall).
+On September 1st, applications for Spring 2022 opened up, so that semester is open as well.

-Oh, and remember that the country colors on the map above are only showing where we’re at right now, and are geared towards the Fall semester and September departures.
-All countries are fair game for applications and there’s a chance you’ll still get in for Fall, but for some countries, things are looking particularly good if you’re thinking about 2021 semesters.
+Oh, and remember that the country colors on the map above are only showing where we’re at right now, and are geared towards the Spring semesters with January/February departures.
+All countries are fair game for applications and there’s a good chance you’ll still get in for a few Spring countries, but for some countries, things are looking particularly good if you’re thinking about later semesters.

-There are full-time teachers in both Taiwan and Thailand though, as part of the Professional Teaching program.
+There are full-time teachers in both Taiwan and Thailand as well, as part of the Professional Teaching program.
 It’s similar to our volunteer program because you’re helping children learn English using the ILP method, but you’re employed by the schools and there are certain requirements (like having a degree).
-Because the full-time teachers plan on being abroad for a longer period of time (at least 6 months, but often longer), they ended up staying and adjusting alongside the locals.
-Taiwan and Thailand both had their own parameters for quarantining and taking a break with school, but those teachers have been able to remain in-country and as of July 2020 are able to travel a bit again and resume teaching in-person classes as well.

 We’re as close to saying yes as we can … but the map doesn’t show any official decisions we’ve made.
 We’re still going to watch things right up until the moment of departure (and of course, throughout the semester while you’re there as well!).
 So it’s a tentative yes.

 Nope, it definitely doesn’t mean that.
-It just means that we’re still waiting on a couple of things that are out of our control, but we’re really hopeful based on the progress that’s been happening over the summer.
+It just means that we’re still waiting on a couple of things that are out of our control, but we’re really hopeful based on the progress that’s been happening the last few months.

 Countries can change from Blue to Green overnight and even from Yellow to Green in a matter of days.
 Because things can change so quickly, we’ll be making weekly updates to this page (and we’re hopeful we will have lots of changes to make — there are lots of signs that travel is opening up again).